Robitx/gp.nvim/README.md

 Also consider setting up [usage limits](https://platform.openai.com/account/billing/limits) so you won't get suprised at the end of the month.

 ### 3. Dependencies
-The plugin only needs `curl` installed to make calls to OpenAI API and `grep` for ChatFinder.
+The core plugin only needs `curl` installed to make calls to OpenAI API and `grep` for ChatFinder.
 So Linux / BSD / Mac OS should be covered.

+Voice commands depend on `SoX` (Sound eXchange) which handles audio recording and processing.

 ### 4. Configuration